South Africa's rattletrap taxis move millions - and an economy

 Drivers stop for passengers without warning, and their recklessness, combined with shoddy maintenance, make for deadly road accidents.
 In 2010 police arrested a man who was driving drunk with 49 children in a taxi meant for 16.

 The national taxi council last year started an academy for customer care and driving skills.
-It also aims to formalize hiring by registering drivers and promoting a code of conduct.
+It also aims to formalise hiring by registering drivers and promoting a code of conduct.

 To improve road safety, the government offers owners a subsidy to scrap old taxis and buy new ones, but uptake is slow as the grant covers just a fifth of the cost of a new Toyota.